zeus-shield/zsc/README.md

 Official implementation for the solidity-based core part of the ZSC system, as well as the js-based web-client and js/php based web-adm.

+## Implementation overview
+1st large-scale Dapp fully settled on the Ethereum platform.
+Every operation in the system is accomplished through Ethereum.
+The ZSC development team is leading the architecture design for the pure Ethereum-based large scale Dapp.

 ## Project structure
 ```bash
 |-- Database: